Where To Stay in Iceland: A Regional Guide to the Best Stays

 While these options are all reasonably priced for their services, they're still likely to be over the budget of many travelers.
 The Hlid Hostel is much simpler and more affordable but is the only hostel in the area.
 They also rent out cabins and have a campsite.

-If it's fully booked, visitors seeking to be closer to Myvatn can stay in the nearby whale-watching capital of Europe at an accommodation in Husavik.
-With just around 2,000 people, this serene town has many options, such as the affordable Husavik Green Hostel and the upscale Fosshotel Husavik.
+If it's fully booked, visitors seeking to be closer to Myvatn can stay in the nearby whale-watching capital of Europe at an accommodation in Husavik

 Where Else To Stay in North Iceland

 Another excellent place to stay in North Iceland is Siglufjordur.
-This town is famous for its award-winning Herring Era Museum, which details how vital the fishing industry was to the survival of this nation for an entire millennium before industrialization.
+This town is famous for its award-winning Herring Era Museum.
+This museum details how vital the fishing industry was to the survival of this nation for an entire millennium before industrialization.

 Check out the selection of accommodations in Siglufjordur and find the one that suits you best.

-Siglo Hotel is one of the most beautiful and luxurious hotels in Iceland, being level with the water and accessible by boat.
+Siglo Hotel is one of Iceland's most beautiful and luxurious hotels, being level with the water and accessible by boat.
 The rooms are stylishly decorated, and many have an incredible view of the fjord.

 A tourist gained international fame when he accidentally spent his first night in Siglufjordur.
 He drove for over five hours from Keflavik Airport to a hotel on the town's Laugarvegur street when he was meant to be staying just 50 minutes away on Reykjavik's Laugavegur main street.

 That extra “r” bested both him and his GPS.

-Fortunately for him, he was offered a free stay at Hotel Siglo when the locals found out about his mistake, a credit to the helpful nature of Siglufjordur's inhabitants.
+Fortunately for him, Hotel Siglo offered him a free stay when the locals found out about his mistake, a credit to the helpful nature of Siglufjordur's inhabitants.

-Other settlements in the north that you can stay at are, among others, you can stay in the fishing village of Dalvik or a hotel in the town of Blonduos.
 There's an advantage to staying in Blonduos if you are traveling further in Iceland, as it brings you closer to your next destinations: the Westfjords and Snaefellsnes Peninsula.

 Where to Stay in the Westfjords

-Not many travelers have the time to visit the spectacular Westfjords; those who do, however, discover a remote world of incredible beauty.
+Not many travelers have the time to visit the spectacular Westfjords of Iceland.
+However, those who do discover a remote world of incredible beauty.
 If possible, it's worth spending several days here to see the many awe-inspiring wonders and navigate the breathtaking fjords.
-There is a wide range of accommodations in the Westfjords, including cozy cabins and country hotels.
-It is recommended to rent a 4x4 vehicle when traveling to this remote region, as many of the roads there are not paved.

-However, there are very few settlements in the area, and none of them are large.
+There are very few settlements in the area, and none of them are large.
 The “Capital of the Westfjords,” Isafjordur, has less than a thousand residents.
 Therefore, booking a hotel in Isafjordur ahead of time is vital to ensure you have a place to stay.

 The two best settlements to stay in or around are Isafjordur, in the northern part of the Westfjords, and Patreksfjordur, in the southern region.
-For those on a lower budget, approximately 12 miles (just under 20 kilometers) away from Isafjordur is the HI Korpudalur Hostel.
-Other travelers may also enjoy staying at Guesthouse Aslaug, which has everything from shared accommodation to private rooms.
+For those on a lower budget, the HI Korpudalur Hostel is approximately 12 miles (just under 20 kilometers) away from Isafjordur.

 Visitors seeking a deluxe room can find one at Isafjordur Torg Hotel, which also has standard rooms for those seeking comfort but not luxury.

-There are guesthouses in more remote locations across the Westfjords, which can appeal to those who want to find a beautifully peaceful spot far from anyone else.
 However, keep in mind that most of the accommodation in this region is only open during summer, as many of the roads here are blocked with snow and inaccessible during winter.

 Where To Stay In the Snaefellsnes Peninsula

 There are many tiny settlements here, with lodgings to suit various budgets and tastes.
-Check out the selection of accommodations on the Snaefellsnes peninsula and find the best option for your visit.
+Check out the selection of accommodations on the Snaefellsnes Peninsula and find the best option for your visit.

 There are several hostels in the area.
-These include HI Hostel Grundarfjordur and the Freezer Hostel in Rif, all providing comfort in beautiful locations at reasonable prices.
-The Freezer Hostel is a little more expensive but definitely worth the extra cost, as it hosts a performance space where concerts, theatre performances, and comedy shows are regularly held.
+These include HI Hostel Grundarfjordur and the Freezer Hostel in the Rif settlement, all providing comfort in beautiful locations at reasonable prices.

 There are also many pleasant hotels, such as Fosshotel Hellnar.
 However, those seeking more elegance will find no better than Hotel Budir.
-With its remote location, exquisite restaurant, and incredible views of the Snaefellsjokull National Park, it's a perfect place to unwind, and it's also known for having a very romantic ambiance, making it ideal for a couple's getaway or even a wedding.
+With its remote location, exquisite restaurant, and incredible views of the Snaefellsjokull National Park, it's a perfect place to unwind.

 The largest town in the region is Stykkisholmur, which is a solid option for your stay in the region.
 You have plenty of Stykkisholmur accommodations to choose from, such as the cozy Hotel Egilsen.